Remote work monitoring hurts performance

 This is a century-old management idea that sees workers as machines.
 It is dehumanising.
 It kills any notion of trust between employer and employee.

 There are jobs and tasks that can benefit from monitoring.
-These are the mundane and repetitive things, jobs that can be best left to machines or bots.
+These are the mundane and repetitive things.
+That kind of job belongs to machines or bots.

 When people need to think and come up with creative ideas, constant monitoring is counterproductive.
 You can’t deliver inspired thinking to order.